Introduction to Python Unit Test

 self.assertEqual(calc.addition(-3, 3), 0)

 self.assertEqual(calc.subtraction(-1, 2), -3)

 self.assertEqual(calc.subtraction(-1, -1), 0)

 self.assertEqual(calc.division(-2, -2), 1)

 if __name__ == '__main__':

 We have passed the self parameter like other methods.
 We have used the assertEqual method that checks whether the first parameter is equal to the second parameter.
-If it is equal then it will return ok, it means test case is successful.
+If it is equal, then it will return ok, which means the test case is successful.

-“__name__” is the builtin module of the python and it will return the name of the module.
-If our file is used by another module then the name will be assigned to the name variable.
-Currently, if we execute the __name__ it will return __main__ as the name of the module.
-So, if the condition becomes true and unittest, it will execute all the methods inside the main method i.e self.
+“__name__” is the python’s built-in module, and it will return the name of the module.
+If another module uses our file, then the name will be assigned to the name variable.
+Currently, if we execute the __name__, it will return __main__ as the name of the module.
+So, if the condition becomes true and unittest, it will execute all the methods inside the main method, i.e. self.